Topscientist/topscientist/README.md

-### Hi there 👋
+### Heyo! 👋

-Hey There!
-My name is Topscientist and I am a python and web developer!
-I am currently working on a discord bot (Artys Moderation) and just general programming life and yeah, That's all I have to say for now, See you around!
+I'm Topscientist and I am a Python and web developer!
+I am an avid programmer with big dreams and the want to try many new things.
+I am currently working on many large projects and attempting to learn many new things...

-- 🔭 I’m currently working on ...
+- 🔭 **I’m currently working on:**
-- Discord Bots, Open source python code, A meta rival and much more!
+- Discord Bots, A new social media platform (SocialCabin)[https://github.com/SocialCabin] and various things.

-- 💬 Ask me about... **Anything (Cough, Well, Most Things, Yknow, Cough)**...

-- 📫 How to reach me:
+- 📫 **How to reach me:**
-- Want To Reach Out?
-Contact me via discord - Artymartin3459#9245

-**Staus Updates, Coding Updates Ect.**

-Currently working in getting some patches out to Artys Moderation and some other bot related things.
-Also working on the foundations for SocialCabin and getting some administrative things done, The org is linked on my profile.
+- Want to reach out?
+Feel free to pop in and say hi in (World of Coding)[https://discord.gg/program] or contact me directly over discord -> artymartin AKA Arty

+**🚦 Project Statuses: **
+_SocialCabin_ - Version 1.0B will be avalible to all current beta members starting August.
+A public beta is in discussion.
+_Artys Moderation_ - I have plans for version 6.0 with some cracking features but these are still in the works!...